 Gwangalli Beach with the Gwangan Bridge in the background

 Gwangalli Beach is a perfect beach to visit for a nice solo picnic.
 It is located near a subway station, so it is easy to reach by public transportation.
-Plus, it is a little less popular than Haeundae Beach, so you can enjoy some more space here.
+Plus, it is a little less popular than Haeundae Beach, so you can enjoy some space alone here.

 However, the true highlight of Gwangalli Beach is not the calm shores but rather the insane city views.
 The Gwangan Bridge cuts across the bay, enhancing any photo you take of the sandy coastline.